-International students may apply for the BSc (Hons) Animal Biology through the University of Worcester International College (UWIC) programme.
+International students may apply for this course through the University of Worcester International College (UWIC) programme.
 Students who successfully complete UWIC Stage 1 will progress to UWIC Stage 2 Integrated Level 4 Programme which involves completing 120 credits of University of Worcester modules as set out in the award map in Section 15, plus a year-long study skills programme with UWIC.
 Students will be required to successfully complete the UWIC study skills programme in addition to meeting the University requirements for progression to Level 5.